JamiesonWarner/fmt.sh/README.md

 Universal text formatter for the command line. fmt is a working title, but it's already taken. lazyformat? lzyfmt? zormat? lazmat? fm2?

+Basically just does its best to detect what format your text is in.
+Add new text formats with python scripts.

 ```bash

 $ cat json | fmt